 Overall, Iran’s presidents have had little influence over censorship policies.
 Social media platforms were blocked under both Ahmadinejad (2005-2013), a hardliner, and Hassan Rouhani (2013-2021), a centrist backed by reformists.
 The Islamic Republic’s core “nezam,” or system, headed by the Supreme Leader, has prevailed on cyberspace issues since the 2000s.

 In July 2021, Parliament introduced a new bill that could further limit public access.
 The legislation is called “Cyberspace Users Rights Protection and Regulation of Key Online Services.”
+In February 2022, Parliament tried to ratify the central elements of the bill.
 What does it do?
 What does the bill mean by “protection”?

 The bill is intended to help the state further centralize and control the Internet within Iran, in part by asserting power over foreign technology companies.
 The bill calls for several actions but does not specify how they would be carried out.
 The language in the bill suggests that the authors lack an understanding of the technical logistics required to implement what it proposes.